Soc 497 - Research Methods » Spring 2019 » Chapter 2

 Research designed to offer practical solutions to a concrete problem or address the immediate and specific needs of stakeholders (clinicians, practitioners, schools, social service agencies, government, etc).

-A. Applied Research
+B. Applied Research

-E. Evaluation Research
+E. Basic Research

 Question #2